Home

 3. 630°F down to 94°F

 Step 5.
-When glass has cooled to room temperature remove from glass kiln.
+When plate has cooled to room temperature remove from kiln.

 Step 7.
-Sit fused glass circles in slumping mold and place in kiln.
+Sit fused circles in slumping mold and place in kiln.

 Step 8.
 Use the following slumping schedule, an annealing segment has been added for this stage of the process.